 The World Ocean is one global, interconnected body of saltwater made up of the world's five oceanic basins - Atlantic, Pacific, Indian, Arctic, and Southern Oceans.
 The global ocean comprises an immense biosphere that covers 71% of the Earth's surface.
 The planet's most habitable space is in the ocean, and about 80% of the livable volume is in the deep ocean, below water depths of 1,000 m.
-The deep ocean encompasses key biogeographic provinces, including the abyssal plains, hydrothermal vents, cold seeps, seamounts, submarine canyons, trenches, mud volcanoes, etc. in the deep ocean contains a trove of microbial diversity with unique physiology, metabolism, and genetic resources that provide ecosystem services of enormous values to the mankind.
-The deep ocean microorganisms, and the communities they form, drive global biogeochemical cycles, including those that regulate the Earth's climate.
+The deep ocean encompasses key biogeographic provinces, including the abyssal plains, hydrothermal vents, cold seeps, seamounts, submarine canyons, trenches, mud volcanoes, etc. in the deep-water column and the seabed sediment.
+As the oldest and largest biome on Earth, the deep ocean contains a trove of microbial diversity with unique physiology, metabolism, and genetic resources that provide ecosystem services of enormous values to the mankind.
+The deep-ocean microorganisms, and the communities they form, drive global biogeochemical cycles, including those that regulate the Earth's climate.
 The ocean is truly the final wild commons and the deep ocean is the last terra incognita of the Earth.
 We should support the ocean ability to deliver ecosystem goods and services and remain a cornerstone of the global life support system into the future.